 You must take immediate action when you notice yellowing leaves.

 Once you determine the underlying cause of yellow levels, the right solution should be implemented to control the problem.

-If your Pothos is placed directly under the sun or near a south-facing window and the plant’s leaves are turning yellow, move the pot immediately to a shadier spot.
+If your Pothos is placed in direct sun or near a south-facing window with too much light and your pothos leaves are turning yellow, move the pot immediately to a shadier spot.

 If growing indoors, place a sheer curtain on the window, so the plant gets filtered light.

 Moreover, it is ideal to protect the plant from cold drafts during the winter season.